greenbone/openvas-scanner/README.md

 # openvas-scanner

-This is the scanner module for the Open Vulnerability Assessment System (OpenVAS).
+This is the Open Vulnerability Assessment System (OpenVAS) Scanner of the Greenbone Vulnerability Management (GVM) Solution.
+It is used for the Greenbone Security Manager appliances and is a full-featured scan engine that executes a continously updated and extended feed of Network Vulnerability Tests (NVTs).

 For more information, please refer to the OpenVAS website available at http://www.openvas.org/.